 While polyphenols are known for their health benefits, they also contribute to the tangy flavor of Ceylon tea.

 Black Ceylon teas make delicious blends bringing out unique flavors such as:

-- Hibiscus Black Ceylon with layers of fruit flavors and spiced aroma
+- Hibiscus Ceylon Black tea with layers of fruit flavors and spiced aroma

 - Mango Madness with the subtle flavor of a perfectly ripened mango with a juicy texture